|Quick Facts: Correctional Officers and Bailiffs|

 Working in a correctional institution can be stressful and dangerous.
-Correctional officers and jailers have one of the highest rates of injuries and illnesses, often resulting from confrontations with inmates.
-Security must be provided 24 hours a day in correctional facilities, so officers work in shifts that cover all hours of the day and night, weekends and holidays.
-Bailiffs work with prisoners, who may become violent.
+Correctional officers have one of the highest rates of injuries and illnesses, often resulting from confrontations with inmates.
+Officers work in shifts that cover all hours of the day and night, including weekends and holidays.
+Bailiffs’ hours are determined by when court is in session.

 Correctional officers go through a training academy and then are assigned to a facility for on-the-job training.
 Although qualifications vary by state and agency, all agencies require a high school diploma and have an age requirement.
 Some federal agencies also require some college education or related work experience.

-Employment of correctional officers and bailiffs is projected to grow 4 percent from 2014 to 2024, slower than the average for all occupations.
-Although state and local budget constraints and prison populations will determine how many correctional officers are necessary, employment opportunities will continue because the stress associated with the job causes many to leave the occupation each year.
+Employment of correctional officers and bailiffs is projected to decline 7 percent from 2016 to 2026.
+State and local budget constraints and prison population levels will determine how many correctional officers are necessary.

 Explore resources for employment and wages by state and area for correctional officers and bailiffs.

 Compare the job duties, education, job growth, and pay of correctional officers and bailiffs with similar occupations.